DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |PasteFromClipboard| replace:: paste the current clipboard content
 .. |People| replace:: go to the People (Contacts) app
 .. |PowerOff| replace:: go to the Power Off screen
+.. |QuickStartText| replace:: go to the plain text version of the quick start guide
+.. |QuickStartHTML| replace:: go to the HTML version of the quick start guide
 .. |RecentApps| replace:: go to the Recent Apps screen
 .. |RemoveShortcut| replace:: remove a shortcut from the home screen
 .. |ResetHighlightedTyping| replace:: turn all of the highlighted typing styles off